santacml/santacml.github.io/projects/magazine.md

 It came as a combination of a few thoughts that had been floating around in my mind:

-* IEEE at the University of Cincinnati struggles with name recognition, or being known for a "thing"
+* IEEE at UC struggles with name recognition, or being known for a "thing"
 * Nationally and globally, IEEE publishes many prestigious and renowned journals, magazines, and conference proceedings
-* Students at UC do amazing work for many things like classes (especially graduate), Co-Ops, Senior Design, research, student orgs, and so on
+* Students at UC do amazing work across the board, for classes (especially graduate), Co-Ops, Senior Design, research, and student orgs
-* I had recently written 200+ pages with LaTeX for my thesis, papers, reports, etc. at this point
+* I had written 200+ pages with LaTeX for my thesis, papers, reports, etc. in the last semester

 Combining these thoughts naturally led to a nugget of an idea: to emulate what IEEE nationally does and create a student magazine that highlights work students do.

-#### Story of Creation
+#### Creating the Magazine

 The only issue was that I had thought of it so late.
 It was around the end of February or beginning of March, so we had to move fast.
 Ideally, such a magazine would accept submissions and have them peer-reviewed.
-Eventually, a whole framework could be set up... many possibilities exist.
-In this instance, however, we needed a minimum-viable-product of sorts.
+Eventually, a whole framework could be set up... in this instance, however, we needed a minimum-viable-product of sorts.
 Something that would get the ball rolling and set the tone for the future.

 At this point, I had learned a great deal from being president of UC at IEEE.
 One big lesson for myself was that I am not the greatest at delegation; I do well at managing my own time and figuring out what steps I need to take to finish a project, but giving tasks to others is not my strong suit (though I am getting better!)
-With this knowledge, however, I sat down and figured out what needed to be done and who to enlist.
+With this knowledge, I sat down and figured out what needed to be done and who to enlist.

 The most important task was to find authors.
 I reached out to specific people that I knew I could count on to write something interesting, quickly.
 It is unfortunate we did not have time to set up a place to submit, but it would be asking too much on too short a timeframe.